-AIC218 formally requests that annual updates to the measure values in the TRM and NTG ratio values result in changes to the implementer's savings goals and/or the cost structures between AIC and the implementer and will be re-negotiated for the savings calculations based upon the annual IL-TRM and NTG updates for one program year.
+AIC236 formally requests that annual updates to the measure values in the TRM and NTG ratio values result in changes to the implementer's savings goals and/or the cost structures between AIC and the implementer and will be re-negotiated for the savings calculations based upon the annual IL-TRM and NTG updates for one program year.

 AIC seeks express approval that it is permitted to recover costs that exceed the estimated program costs.
-In lieu of this express approval, AIC will be forced to prematurely discontinue approved programs prior to the estimated budget being expended.219
+In lieu of this express approval, AIC will be forced to prematurely discontinue approved programs prior to the estimated budget being expended.237

 The IPA does not object to Ameren's first request above, as it appears to be consistent with consensus language adopted by the Commission in ICC Docket No. 14-0588.
 With respect to Ameren's second request above pertaining to cost recovery of costs in excess of estimated program costs, the IPA notes that the consensus language previously approved by the Commission in Docket No. 13-0546 (and set forth the consensus items above) allowed for the utilities to recover reasonable and prudent costs that incidentally (3-5%) exceeded excess program costs.
-However, it is unclear to the Agency whether this consensus item was intended to serve as a hard cap on allowable expenditures, or merely meant to predetermine the prudence and reasonableness of expenditures which incidentally surpassed estimated costs.
-For purposes of the 2016 Plan, absent a showing by Ameren Illinois (or other parties) that customers are likely to benefit from additional expenditures exceeding that "incidental" 3-5% threshold, the IPA believes that the threshold previously established in consensus language should be followed and Ameren Illinois' second consensus item should not be adopted.
+Ameren Illinois' request should therefore be approved as it is consistent with the consensus language.